11 Ways to Convince Someone with Dementia to Take Medication

 Young or old, we all love treats.
 You might consider offering a treat as a reward for taking their medication.

-For example, put a small piece of chocolate in front of your older adult and say that it’s their treat after they finish their pills.
+For example, put a small piece of chocolate in front of your older adult and say it’s their treat after they finish their pills.

 Recommended for you: